state-of/dev/CONTRIBUTING.md

 ## Beginners
 Please use `Edit Mode` which is available in the chart menu.
 You can move items and add items directly in the chart.

+You download your chart changes, and propose your changes within Github as a pull request.

 ## Advanced changes